 Shikha Silwal Associate Professor of Economics

 Professor Silwal joined Washington and Lee University in 2012.
 Her research interests are in the areas of development and conflict and peace studies, with a special focus on South Asian countries.
-She is a core member of the Middle East and South Asia studies minor and an affiliate faculty of the Shepherd Program.
+She is a core member of the Middle East and South Asia studies minor.

 Ph.D., Economics, University of Pittsburgh